-I appreciate IEET for publishing my posts and presentations:
+I appreciate IEET, Institute of Ethics and Emerging Technologies, for publishing my posts and presentations.

 I found satisfaction in explaining the connection between community banks and their customers.
 This led to an opportunity to create a design thinking lab for community banks to explore innovation possibilities and opportunities to connect with their customers.
 At the same time, BAI accepted a piece I wrote about innovation strategies for community banks.

-As it seems of late, the generational differences are used to divide and conqueror.
+As it seems of late, generational differences are used to divide and conquer.
 Rather than celebrating our transitions, learnings, and experiences as we change and grow through life’s transitions, we admonish generational differences and faults — adding another layer of hatred between humans.
-An observation of mine: it is easier to control disgruntled alienated people, then is it to influence people who are content and well balanced.
+An observation of mine: it is easier to control disgruntled alienated people than is it to influence people who are content and well balanced.
 A new goal I added to my research is to prove we are more alike and accepting of each other and debunk the combative generational stereotyping.